 You play the role of the boy, dodging squirrels, bird poop, and the lampshades falling off her truck as you try to catch the moving vehicle and, presumably, announce your affection.
 It’s like every modern romantic comedy compressed to its most basic form.
 And the impact is powerful; in the discussion area of Casual Games, comments ranged from

 “Go nameless lonely guy!
-For the sake of love!”
+For the sake of love!”to

 “dodging stuff in the context of this little guy's newfound love-struckedness is a nice illustration of the way you have to prioritize if you discover that you really want something.
 I honestly feel like I'll take a little piece of this game away with me and it might improve my life in some tiny way.”